RimWorld-CCL-Reborn/BetterMiniMap/README.md

 - Minimap will hide when in world tab
 - Minimap will hide when in Fluffy's Relationship Tab
 - Minimap will hide when in ResearchPal
+- Customizable colors for indicators and other overlays

 ## Translations
 - English